plarotta/plarotta.github.io/_projects/numpynet.md

 ## My contributions
 - Class definitions used for creating models in object-oriented Python
 - Full implementations of feedforward and backpropagation operations
-- Performance speedup with just-in-time compilation through Numba
+- Evaluation on toy dataset and comparison with PyTorch